 The walls of a log and timber home are completed both inside and out with the stacking of the logs.
 Compare this to conventional construction, which requires far more trades to complete the walls, including framers, insulation crews, exterior siding and sheathing applicators, drywall hangers and painting inside and out.
-This can take weeks, compared to the two to three days it takes to stack pre-cut logs for an average sized home.
+This can take weeks, compared to the typical two to three days it takes to stack pre-cut logs.

 Planning and building a log home is a unique opportunity to create your dream home, but it’s always important to do your research first.
 The Log and Timber Homes Council (LTHC) of the National Association of Home Builders is a great place to start.
-All LTHC members follow specific standards and a uniform code of ethics, and each member stays abreast of new technology with the end goal of ensuring customer satisfaction and a quality product.
+All LTHC members follow specific standards and a uniform code of ethics.
+Each member stays abreast of new technology with the end goal of ensuring customer satisfaction and a quality product.

 The LTHC offers consumers a wealth of resources through its consumer website, loghomes.org.
 When you’re ready to build your dream log home, contact our home plan specialists at 770-831-6363.